Caroline Bird was born in 1986 and grew up in Leeds before moving to London in 2001.

 Bird’s poems have been published in several anthologies and journals including Poetry Magazine, PN Review, Poetry Review and The North magazine.
 Several of her poems and a commissioned short story, Sucking Eggs, have been broadcast on BBC Radio 4 and BBC Radio 3.
 She was one of the five official poets at London Olympics 2012.
 Her poem, The Fun Palace, which celebrates the life and work of Joan Littlewood, is now erected on the Olympic Site outside the main stadium.

 In recent years, Caroline has given poetry performances at Aldeburgh Festival, Latitude Festival, the Manchester Literature Festival, the Wellcome Collection, the Royal Festival Hall, the Wordsworth Trust, Cheltenham Festival, and Ledbury Festival, amongst others.

 Caroline Bird began writing plays as a teenager when she was the youngest ever member of the Royal Court Young Writer’s Programme, tutored by Simon Stephens.
 In 2011 Caroline was invited to take part in Sixty Six Books by the Bush Theatre.
 She wrote a piece inspired by Leviticus, directed by Peter Gill.
 In February 2012, her Beano-inspired musical, The Trial of Dennis the Menace was performed in the Purcell Room at the Southbank Centre.
-She is currently writing the book and lyrics for Dennis the Menace the Musical for The Old Vic.
+She is currently writing the book and lyrics for The Beano Musical for The Old Vic.

 Caroline’s new version of The Trojan Women premiered at the Gate Theatre at the end of 2012 to wide critical acclaim.
 Caroline’s play Chamber Piece featured as Show 3 in the Lyric Theatre Hammersmith’s Secret Theatre season, premiering in October 2013, before touring the country.
 In 2013, Caroline was short-listed for Most Promising New Playwright at the Off-West-End Awards.
 In Christmas 2015, her re-twisted telling of The Wonderful Wizard of Oz premiered at Northern Stage, and received a four star review in The Times.